Portrait miniature: Early period

-Peak period, by country
+High period

 Denmark

 Christian Horneman's miniature portrait of Ludwig van Beethoven (1802).

-In Denmark, Cornelius Høyer specialized in miniature painting (often 40 mm × 30 mm or approximately 1-1.5 inches, or in many case, oval or round in shape) in the second half of the 18th century and was appointed Miniature Painter to the Danish Court in 1769.
+In Denmark, Cornelius Høyer specialised in miniature painting —often 40 mm × 30 mm (1–1.5 in), or in many case, oval or round in shape— in the second half of the 18th century and was appointed Miniature Painter to the Danish Court in 1769.
 He also worked at several other European courts and won a considerable international reputation.
 He was succeeded by Christian Horneman as Denmark's premier proponent of the special trade of miniature portraits.
 Among his most known works are a portrait of Ludwig van Beethoven from 1802 of which Beethoven was particularly fond—possibly because it presents him to a more handsome appearance than most other portraits.